coen-hyde/Shanty-Mongo/README.markdown

 ### Connections

 If you are connecting to localhost without any authentication then no need to worry about connections any further.
-Shanty Mongo will connect automatically on the first request
+Shanty Mongo will connect automatically on the first request if no connections have previously been added.

 #### Advanced connections